charantejasparimi/DSA/README.md

 # DSA
-In this repo where I upload basics to top interview question codes
+In this repo where I upload basics to top interview question codes in simple